DanteUkraine/playwright-elements/README.md

 Web element has methods `expect()` and `softExpect()` which allows access to [playwright assert library](https://playwright.dev/docs/test-assertions).
-Please pay attention that Locator passed to native expect method under the hood that's why you can access only locators based assert methods.
+Please pay attention that Locator passed to native expect method under the hood that's why autocomplete works only for default locator matchers but pay attention that it allows you to call custom matchers without errors.

 ```ts
 test(`header should contain user info`, async () => {